NTNU-WebTek/wasm/README.md

 ## Garbage collection
 As of now, garbege collector is not supported.
 This means, the WASM code has to manage its memory.
 This is normal in languages such as C, C++ or Rust.
 But garbage collected languages such as C# are supported...
 How?
+This is achieved by compiling the necessary runtime into WASM, and then executing the code on top of that.
+We can see this in action in the [TicTacToeBlazor](/TicTacToeBlazor) example.
+Here is a short explanation of how it works:
 First of all, C# is compiled into CIL (Common Intermediate Language, equivalent to Java bytecode).
 CIL is run on the .NET runtime (equivalent to Java Virtual Machine), which is a virtual machine with a garbage collector.
 The way C# is run is by compiling the necesary runtime into WASM, and then running the CIL on top of that.
 This way the runtime runs directly in the browser, as an abstraction layer between the WASM and the C# code.

 ## Is WebAssembly running in the browser only, or can it run on backend?